Let’s make America good again!

 I believe privacy is a fundamental human right.
 Our privacy is infringed upon by businesses and the government when it benefits them.
 This behavior is unacceptable when it is done covertly.
 Laws should carry swift and punitive justice when our privacy has been compromised without our consent.

-I know that voluntary private information collection is useful for improved security.
+I know that voluntary private information collected is useful for improved security.
 The government should ask citizens if they would like to allow the government to have access to their private information.
 They would likely find that many people don’t care about privacy and are willing to give it up.
 Let those people take the risks and the government can reap the rewards.

 I feel compelled to help save the republic.
 Our country will become more unhealthy if I am not well informed.
 My political choices align with the rule of law and my principles while questioning the humanity of every law.